-Teams are limited to twenty-five (25) players per roster.
-Super World Series a team can add two additional players for the Super Worlds through the National Office and/or Super Coordinator in the grayed area on roster and prior to tournament deadline.

-- b) Players MUST fit into the teams point classification.
+- a) Teams are limited to twenty-five (25) players per roster.
+Super World Series a team can add two additional players for the Super Worlds through the National Office and/or Super Coordinator in the grayed area on roster and prior to tournament deadline. - b) Players MUST fit into the teams point classification.
 Team cannot exceed the classification points they are qualified to participate in. - c) Super World Series additional players pick-ups must come from a current NSA Men's Tournament Roster of Elite, Gold, Silver or Bronze class that has not WON a berth or ACCEPTED a pass down berth to the Super World Series.
-EXCEPTION: Participation Berth is not WINNING a berth it is an awarded berth. - d) Women's Silver and Bronze Super World Tournament Roster player additions: 5 players can be added after World and prior to Super World Deadline with approval of State Director and Zone VP. - e) All rosters shall be printed from the NSA Online system and have signatures.
-ALL Championship Play rosters must be uploaded to www.playnsa.com or have originals sent to National Office and Tournament Director is to retain copies for their records. - f) No pencil and or ink additions other than signatures shall be made at the Super World site. - g) Mandatory roster check and wrist bands applied to only players listed on the playing roster.
+EXCEPTION: Participation Berth is not WINNING a berth it is an awarded berth. - d) All rosters shall be printed from the NSA Online system and have signatures.
+ALL Championship Play rosters must be uploaded to www.playnsa.com or have originals sent to National Office and Tournament Director is to retain copies for their records. - e) No pencil and or ink additions other than signatures shall be made at the Super World site. - f) Mandatory roster check and wrist bands applied to only players listed on the playing roster.

-SECTION 3 SUPER WORLD TRAVEL FUNDS
+SUPER WORLD TRAVEL FUNDS

 Teams must post the appropriate tournament fee to secure the berth.
-NSA is offering a \$50 discount off the Super World Entry fee if paid in full to National Office by 8/1/19.
+NSA is offering a \$50 discount off the Super World Entry fee if paid in full to National Office by 8/1/20.

-Winner of a Super World NIT and 2nd place receive a berth and travel money to Super Worlds.
-3rd place will be awarded if 16+ teams participated.
-These berths may be passed to a team that has a 2-2 record or better, they receive an unpaid berth to the appropriate Super Regional, World Series and the Super World Series Tournament, but must validate the Super World Berth (winner must play in any one of these tournaments State, Super Regional or World Series) 2nd or 3rd place must validate by playing in the State and either Super Regional or World Series.
+Winner of a Super World NIT and $2^{nd}$ place receive a berth and travel money to Super Worlds. $3^{rd}$ place will be awarded if 16+ teams participated.
+These berths may be passed to a team that has a 2-2 record or better, they receive an unpaid berth to the appropriate Super Regional, World Series and the Super World Series Tournament, but must validate the Super World Berth (winner must play in any one of these tournaments State, Super Regional or World Series) $2^{nd}$ or $3^{rd}$ place must validate by playing in the State and either Super Regional or World Series.

-- a) Teams that finish in 1st place will receive \$50 per team and 2nd place will receive \$25 per team in a Super World NIT, Super Regional and World Series travel money that is based per team in the Tournament. - b) Teams in a COMBO Super World NIT that finish 1st or 2nd in each classification will receive travel money that is based on 1st place \$50 per team and 2nd place \$25 per team in each classification, The travel money will be given based on the number of teams in each classification and awarded to the appropriate classification at the Super Worlds. - c) Third (3rd) place team and/or % of teams based on type of championship play tournament will receive a berth to the Super World Series. - d) The NSA National Office shall make all at-large berths to the Super World Series.
+- a) Teams that finish in 1st place will receive \$50 per team and 2nd place will receive \$25 per team in a Super World NIT, Super Regional and World Series travel money that is based per team in the Tournament. - b) Teams in a COMBO Super World NIT that finish 1st or 2nd in each classification will receive travel money that is based on 1st place \$50 per team and 2nd place \$25 per team in each classification, The travel money will be given based on the number of teams in each classification and awarded to the appropriate classification at the Super Worlds. - c) Third (3rd) place team and/or % of teams based on type of championship play tournament will receive a berth to the Super World Series. - d) The NSA President/CEO shall make all at-large berths to the Super World Series.

-SECTION 4 PAYMENT PROCEDURE FOR SUPER WORLDS
+SECTION 4 WOMEN'S PROCEDURES FOR SUPER WORLDS